iExecBlockchainComputing/iexec-nextjs-starter/README.md

 - [`bellecourChainConfig.ts`](./src/config/bellecourChainConfig.ts)
 - [`wagmiConfig.ts`](./src/config/wagmiConfig.ts)

-You can copy them from the GitHub repo or reuse existing examples.
+You can copy them from the GitHub repo and study the code.

 ---